Pederson’s 2 homers, Arrieta lead Cubs over Pirates 4-3

 Four Cubs relievers combined for four scoreless innings, with Craig Kimbrel working the ninth for his 10th save.
 The bullpen has allowed only one unearned run over its last 29 2/3 innings.

 Kimbrel gave up a leadoff double to Cole Tucker but retired the next three batters.
+He moved into a tie for 11th place on the MLB all-time saves list with Troy Percival with his 358th.

+“Right now, we’ve got a good game plan, a good mentality and we’re attacking guys and getting them in swing mode,” Kimbrel said of the relief corps.

 Chicago won for the seventh time in nine games and is 14-7 in May.
 Pittsburgh lost again in its first game back home following a 1-5 road trip.